mamunhero/milestone-7-er-assignment/README.md

 # Notifications
   -A time limit is given in this course,after that time a message will be given to the student.
 # useState
+  - usestate is a built-in React hook that provides a way to add stateful behavior to functional components.
+It is used to declare a state variable and a function to update that variable within a functional component.
-  Course Selection State (selectButton)
+ # Course Selection State (selectButton)
   -This state store all information and when the user  click sellect button then update all information and store setselectButton state.
-  Total Hour State (totalHour):
+ # Total Hour State (totalHour):
   -This state should keep track of the total credit hours of the selected courses.when a user selects course upadate this site and calculating total credit hour.
-  Remaining Hour State (remainingHour)
+ # Remaining Hour State (remainingHour)
   - This state calculating total hour and when select button click total credit descriseing total hour then show credit hour remaining.
-  Total Price State (totalPrice)
+ # Total Price State (totalPrice)
   -This state should store the total price of the selected courses.When a user selects or deselects a course, update this state by calculating the total price.